 Alumni：NG Chun Yuen (Bachelor of Nursing with Honours 2000)

-To practise what one has learnt is supreme.
+To practice what one has learned is best.

 Alumni：WONG Tsz (Bachelor of Arts (Honours) in Language and Translation 2009)

 Happy Birthday to the Open University of Hong Kong turning 30!